 Relevance Search is hosted on the Azure cloud computing platform and infrastructure that uses Azure Search, which provides the search results.
-Changes made in Customer Engagement apps may take up to 15 minutes to appear in the search service.
+Changes made may take up to 15 minutes to appear in the search service.
 It may take up to up to an hour or more to complete a full sync for average to large size organizations.

 The following diagram shows the high level Relevance Search architecture.